 The Preservation Of The Original American Artform

 In January of 2017 JazzBitesRadio.com were gifted over 59,000 rare recordings from one of the biggest private collections of Jazz music in the world: vintage recordings brought to life from 78 shellac, vinyl, and wax cylinders dating back to 1911, and now digitized for radio play.
-Add to this to our existing collection of rare & vintage tracks together with our extensive library of Jazz albums we've accrued over the last five years and we're off to an incredible start with hundreds of thousands of Jazz tracks and songs covering more than a century.
+Add to this to our existing collection of rare & vintage tracks together with our extensive library of Jazz albums we've accrued over the last six years and we've begun an incredible journey with hundreds of thousands of Jazz tracks and songs covering more than a century.

-The mission of TheJazzRepository.org is to cultivate one of the largest Jazz libraries in the world that will be accessible to the public via a 24/7 dedicated global radio platform which includes all forms of Jazz, the rarest of tracks, all artists signed, unsigned, & independent.
+The mission of TheJazzRepository.org is to cultivate one of the largest Jazz libraries in the world that's accessible to the public via our playlists on a 24/7 dedicated global radio platform which includes all forms of Jazz, the rarest of tracks, all artists signed, unsigned, or independent.
 The oldest recordings we have come from wax cylinders which, when new, were only good for a limited number of plays before the wax wore out.
 Some of the tracks are so rare they gasped their last play before being lost to time forever before being captured digitally and are now safely preserved in The Jazz Repository.